drimal/webscraping/README.md

 `scrapy genspider craiglistscraper https://chicago.craigslist.org/search/see/apa?`

-This will create a new spider “craiglistscraper.py” in /spiders folder with a basic template:
+This will create a new spider “craiglistscraper.py” in /spiders folder with a basic template.
+Details on craiglistscraper/spiders/craiglistscrapper.py